ambaker1/flytrap/README.md

 ## Installation
 This package is a Tin package.
 Tin makes installing Tcl packages easy, and is available [here](https://github.com/ambaker1/Tin).

-After installing Tin, either download the latest release of flytrap and run "install.tcl", or simply run the following script in a Tcl interpreter:
+After installing Tin, simply include the following in your script to install the package:
 ```tcl
 package require tin 0.4.3
 tin install flytrap